leftCoast/LC_baseTools/README.md

 **runningAvg** - Running average data smoother.
 Pop in a number, and out popes the average of the last n numbers inputted.

 **squareWave** - Base class for creating objects that are based on square waves.
-IE blinking lights, flashing text, RC servo signals.
+IE. blinking lights, flashing text, RC servo signals.
 Does NOT use interrupts or hardware PWM.
 Runs in background.

 **textBuff** - Ring buffer for text.
 Handy for hardware that can pass in a lot of text at random times that you need to process.

-**timeObj** - A timer that takes a float Ms input and can tell the user when it has expired.
+**timeObj** - A timer that takes a Ms input as a float.
+Then it can be queried to tell when this timespan has expired.
 Takes care of roll over issues as well.
 Very handy for getting away from delay().
-Set a timer and let loop() run.
+Set a timer, and let loop() run.
 When it expires, do your thing.